Herro’s 3 as time expires gives Heat 126-123 win over Jazz | Federal News Network

 SALT LAKE CITY (AP) — Tyler Herro made a 3-pointer as time expired to give the Miami Heat a 126-123 victory over the Utah Jazz on Saturday night.

-Bam Adebayo scored 32 points and Herro finished with 29 points, nine rebounds and six assists for the Heat.
+Bam Adebayo had 32 points and eight rebounds for the Heat, while Herro finished with 29 points, nine rebounds and six assists.
 Victor Oladipo chipped in 23 points off the bench and Max Strus had 13, including a first-half, buzzer-beating basket.

 READ MORE